firstCodeOutlaw/insurance-policy-calculator/README.md

-# task-2
+# Insurance Policy Calculator
-Write a simple car insurance calculator which will output price of the policy using vanilla PHP and Javascript
+A simple car insurance calculator which outputs the breakdown of money payable under an insurance policy using vanilla PHP and Javascript